Larry Gene Bell: Arrest and trial

 During the largest manhunt in South Carolina history, Bell made eight telephone calls to the Smith family, often speaking with Shari's sister Dawn.
 During one of his phone calls with Dawn, he accidentally let it slip that, "All I wanted to do was make love with Dawn," instead of "All I wanted to do was make love with Shari."
 Dawn and Shari had a striking resemblance, and so it is thought he mistook Shari for Dawn.
 Bell's fixation on Dawn only grew as time passed, and made many more calls.
 During one, Bell eventually gave exact directions to the locations of both of the bodies and described to the family how he had killed Smith.

 On June 27, 1985, Bell was arrested after forensics was able to find indentations of an incomplete phone number on the stationery of the letter that was sent to Smith's family.
 Filling in the missing digits led the Federal Bureau of Investigation to a couple who hired Bell for some work and had him house sit for them while they were away.
 Six hairs "microscopically similar" to Shari Smith's hair were found in Bell's apartment.
 During his six-hour testimony at his trial, Bell continuously blurted out bizarre comments and carried on nonstop theatrics, rambling continuously and refusing to answer questions.
 He later made statements indicating that he may have been attempting to fake mental illness in order to receive a more lenient sentence.

 Execution

 Bell chose to die by the electric chair instead of lethal injection.
-Bell died by electrocution on October 4, 1996, at the age of 46.
+He was executed on October 4, 1996, at the age of 46.
 He had no final words.
 There were no more electric chair executions in the state until 2004, when James Neil Tucker was executed for the double murders of Rosa Oakley and Shannon Lynn Mellon.